J-1 Visa Clinical Case Review Jobs

 Does the Clinical Case Review J-1 trainee need to return home after the program?

 It depends on two factors: whether your program funding has a government-sponsored component, and whether your home country's healthcare workforce appears on the State Department's Exchange Visitor Skills List.
-If either condition applies, you're subject to a two-year home residency requirement before you can change to most other U.S. visa categories, including H-1B or an immigrant visa.
+If either condition applies, you're subject to a two-year home residency requirement before you can change to most other U.S. visa categories, including H-1B visa or an immigrant visa.
 Clarify this with your designated sponsor before accepting a host placement.

 Can a J-1 Clinical Case Review trainee work on clinical documentation or EHR platforms during the program?